Josep Alsina

-Josep Alsina Calvés (born in Ripoll, 1954), is an activist for Spanish Nationalism.
+José Alsina Calvés (born in Ripoll, 1954), is an activist for Spanish Nationalism.
 Former president of far-right organisation Somatemps and director of the magazine Nihil Obstat.
+He also was one of the founders of Catalan Civil Society (SCC, Societat Civil Catalana).

 He has graduated in Biology at University of Barcelona, did a Master's degree in History of Sciences and obtained a PhD in Philosophy at Autonomous University of Barcelona.
 He has worked as a secondary school teacher of Natural Sciences.
 Other intellectual work involves publications related to Natural History, biotechnology, philosophy and politics.

-In 2015 Josep Alsina participated in a debate at Catalunya Ràdio with Jordi Borràs.
-In the debate Josep Alsina ideology and activism are discussed as well as Borràs investigation tasks.
-Alsina claimed that Borràs does tabloid journalism, while Borràs showed photographs of Alsina participating in events with people aligned with the far-right.
-Alsina's political past was also explained, talking about his membership to different far-right political parties.
-Nihil Obstat Holocaust denial was also discussed.
-Alsina defends that the magazine recognises it existed, but that it has been mystified because it has not been a unique event.
-Alsina stated that in history have existed many genocides.
-He also said that Hitler had the intention of creating a Jew State in Madagascar, that nazism did not think at first to commit extermination, but total migration (Madagascar Plan), extermination was not a must.
-During the debate Alsina denied that Juan Antonio Llopart, administrator of the publisher of Nihil Obstat, had been guilty of making Holocaust apology.
-Alsina alleged that after Llopart's condemn to two and half years by the Barcelona Court, he was absolved by the Supreme court of Spain.
-However, the supreme court alleged that the diffusion of ideas by Nihil Obstat justifying the Holocaust is only punishable if the text encouraged to commit them.
+In 2015 José Alsina participated in a debate at Catalunya Ràdio with Jordi Borràs.
+In the debate Josep Alsina's ideology and activism are discussed as well as Borràs investigation tasks.

 In 2016 he received the award Ramiro de Maeztu.

 In May 2018 he received the award Pascual Tamburri Bariain to the best short essay, given by the publication Revista Razón Española and Asociación Cultural Ruta Norte.